Companies (Audit, Investigations and Community Enterprise) Act 2004: Background

-Chapter 4 – Investigations
+Provisions

+Reform of audit and investigations

+The act reformed companies legislation to tighten the regulation of accounting practices.

-In 2005, Griffiths thought that powers to require documents, under section 21 of this Act, and to enter and remain on premises, under section 23 thereof, were reminiscent of the novel Nineteen Eighty-Four.
+In 2005, Griffiths compared the powers to require documents, under section 21 of this act, and to enter and remain on premises, under section 23 thereof, to the novel Nineteen Eighty-Four.

-Part 2 – Community interest companies
+Community interest companies

-This Part introduces community interest companies, and the officer known as the Regulator of Community Interest Companies.
+The act introduced community interest companies, and the officer known as the Regulator of Community Interest Companies.

-Part 3 – Supplementary

-Section 65 – Commencement etc.

-The Companies (Audit, Investigations and Community Enterprise) Act 2004 (Commencement) and Companies Act 1989 (Commencement No 18) Order 2004 (S.I.
-2004/3322 (C. 154)) was made under this section.
+Community interest companies are designed to serve the public interest without the strict governance requirements of charities.
+The main difference between a normal company and a community interest company is that a community interest company has an asset lock.

+Reception

+In 2005 and 2013, Mäntysaari and McLaughlin said this Act is important.
+It is comparable to the US Sarbanes–Oxley Act.
+The Conservative spokesperson, Andrew Mitchell, criticised the government for not embarking on a wholesale reform of company law.

 Community Interest Company Regulations 2005

 The Community Interest Company Regulations 2005 (SI 2005/1788) were made under powers conferred by this Act.